 On 23 June, the UK Government announced that in England the 2m physical distancing guidelines are being relaxed to 1m.
 The British Islamic Medical Association (BIMA) has produced a poster outlining the difference in risk between 1m and 2m.

-What is the safest way to clean our mosque?
+What is the safest way to clean our mosque or community centre building?